 In India, paternity leave is an important policy for ensuring new fathers have the time and resources to bond with their newborns.
 With more Indian male employees embracing this benefit, it’s important for employers, and remote employers in particular, to understand its nuances and ensure compliance.

 As an employer, you must know exactly what the rules are when it comes to taking paternity leave in India, from the law governing paternity leave to how long employees are allowed to take off work and your responsibilities to the employee.
 You can also learn more about employee benefits in India here.

 The legal framework for paternity leave in India is provided by the Central Civil Services (Leave) Rule 551 (A), 1972, which mandates certain benefits for eligible male employees.
-Eligible male employees are entitled to a leave of 15 days within six months of the birth or adoption of a child.
+Eligible male employees (government employees) are entitled to a leave of 15 days within six months of the birth or adoption of a child.

 To be eligible, an employee must have worked for an organization for at least 80 days in the 12 months before the date of the expected delivery or adoption.
 The rule also provides for associated benefits, such as payment of full wages during the leave period.